 - One ingredient that helps you avoid the stevia aftertaste

 Now, I should probably say something about the cayenne because many people will probably wonder if I’ve lost my marbles for adding it.
 But the truth is, all it does is give this delicious drink the tiniest of “kicks”.
-It’s that extra “zing” that makes you look at the glass after your first sip and say, “Mmmm!
+It’s that extra “zing” that makes you look at the glass after the first sip and say, “Mmmm!
 That’s good!”

 That being said, if kids or anyone highly sensitive to spicy things will be drinking this, you may want to pour them a glass without it first.